telerik/xaml-docs/controls/raddocking/features/dragdropmode.md

 This behavior can be turned on with the new __DragDropMode__ property which is of Enum type and can be set to any of the following values:

+* __Immediate__ - the default DragDrop behavior.

+* __Deferred__ - provides a completely different way of handling the drag and drop inside RadDocking.
+With it you can forbid floating of panes and at the same time allow dragging them.

 The following snippets show how __DragDropMode__ property can be set in XAML and in code-behind:

 #### __XAML__